Easy recipes from around the World, including Great British classics, dinners and snacks

 Notes

-If you’re in the UK, most gammon joints, even smoked ones are now quite mild, but I have found you still need to soak your gammon in fresh cold water in the fridge for a couple of hours, then rinse well before adding it to the slow cooker which is what I did.
+• In the UK, most gammon joints are fairly mild in salt these days, but it still helps to soak the gammon in fresh cold water in the fridge for a couple of hours, then give it a good rinse before adding into the slow cooker.

-If you are in the US, I believe gammon is very salty and so I would recommend you soak it overnight - it should tell you on the packaging if it needs to be soaked this way.
+• If you are in the US, I believe gammon is very salty.
+I highly recommend soaking it overnight.

 Did you make this recipe?